bleetube/ansible-role-nodejs/README.md

-# Ansible Role: yarn
+# Ansible Role: nodejs

-Install yarn packages from the official yarn repositories.
+Install nodejs, npm and yarn packages from the official yarn repositories.
+Optionally install n from npm repositories for version management.

 Tested on:

+* Archlinux
+* Debian 11
 * Ubuntu 22.04

 ## Requirements